Vantage vs XM

 The Bottom Line

-XM wins for absolute beginners with its $5 minimum deposit and bonus programs.
-Vantage is better for traders who want raw ECN pricing with low commissions.
+XM wins for absolute beginners with its $5 minimum deposit, bonus programs, and comprehensive education.
+Vantage is the better choice for traders who have moved beyond the beginner stage and want raw ECN pricing with low commissions.
+The two brokers serve different stages of a trader's development.

 Read Full Reviews